anandaroop/dotfiles/README.md

   - Prefer [developer.apple.com](https://developer.apple.com/download/more/) over App Store
 - Install VS Code
   - Install `code` shell command from within app
-- Install NVM via install script
-- Install Homebrew via install script
 - Set up [Github ssh access](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) with new keypair
-  - and copy work keypair
+  - and copy work keypair from 1password
+- Install [Fira Code](https://github.com/tonsky/FiraCode)
+  - Edit VS Code settings to use it w/ ligatures
+  - Set it to Terminal font, to be used by Starship prompt
 - Install anandaroop/dotfiles
   - run script/setup.sh
     - to link to shared .zshrc and .gitconfig
+    - on term init, will complain about some as-yet uninstalled things e.g. chruby
+- Install Homebrew via install script
   - run or refer to script/brew.sh
     - to get all Homebrew goodies
-- Install [Fira Code](https://github.com/tonsky/FiraCode)
-  - Edit VS Code settings to use it w/ ligatures
-  - Set it to Terminal font, to be used by Starship prompt
+    - incl chruby, Starship prompt and many others
+- Install NVM via install script

+## GOT THIS FAR

 - Install Hokusai
   - lots of trial and error (due to CERTIFICATE_VERIFY_FAILED error) but what I _think_ worked was
     - Install Python 2.7.17 from python.org which includes pip, openssl